Archicad 28 C++ API

 Call a command of an other add-on in another Archicad instance.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_CallFromEventLoop (const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion, GSHandle paramsHandle, bool silentMode, APICommandCallBackProc *callbackProc)
+GSErrCode ACAPI_AddOnAddOnCommunication_CallFromEventLoop (const API_ModulID *mdid, GSType cmdID, Int32 cmdVersion, GSHandle paramsHandle, bool silentMode, APICommandCallBackProc *callbackProc)

 Calls a command of an add-on from Archicad's main event loop.